 Installing an air source heat pump

 ASHPs look similar to air-conditioning units and are less disruptive to install than ground source heat pumps, as they do not require any digging in your garden.

 An ASHP works a bit like a refrigerator in reverse.
 The process consists of an evaporator, a compressor and a condenser.
 The ASHP absorbs heat from the outside air, then the heat pump compressor increases the temperature of that heat.
 So you can use it to warm up your home.

-In the summer, the ASHP can be operated in reverse.
+In the summer, an air-to-air heat pump can be operated in reverse.
 So it can be used like an air-conditioning unit, to provide cool air for your home.